jasper07/saptech15/README.md

 **The problem**

-New paradigm, limited experience, limited time to learn
+New paradigm, team will have limited experience, limited time to learn

 **the solution**